1BlattPapier/statements-about-the-future/docs/models_datasets_table.md

 c2 : renamed column and removed useless column

 c3 : all labels where converted to banary label, which can be processed

+c4 : question_title and question_content combined to one label and are concated to the best_answer

 ## Models